gustavocaiano/yt-loop-extension/README.md

 # YouTube Playlist Loop Enabler

-A Chrome extension that automatically enables "Loop Playlist" mode on YouTube playlist pages.
+A Chrome/Arc extension that automatically enables "Loop Playlist" mode on YouTube playlist pages.
+Never worry about manually enabling loop mode again!

 ## Features

-- Automatically enables loop playlist mode when a playlist is loaded
+- 🔄 Automatically enables loop playlist mode when a playlist is loaded
-- Works when playlist items are selected or skipped
+- ⏭️ Works when playlist items are selected or skipped
-- Activates on page refresh
+- 🔃 Activates on page refresh
-- Runs silently in the background
+- 🤫 Runs silently in the background - no configuration needed

-## Installation in Arc Browser
+## Installation

-Arc browser is built on Chromium, so Chrome extensions work seamlessly.
-Here's how to install:
+### Step 1: Download the Extension

+1. Go to the [Releases](https://github.com/gustavocaiano/yt-loop-extension/releases) page
+2. Download the latest `yt-loop-extension.zip` file
+3. Extract the ZIP file to a folder on your computer (remember where you saved it!)

-### Method 1: Load Unpacked Extension (Recommended)
+### Step 2: Load the Extension

+#### For Arc Browser:

 1. **Open Arc Browser** and navigate to:
    ```